xamoom/xamoom-janus/README.md

 **This framework is developed for you by [xamoom](https://xamoom.com) in Austria with <3**

 xamoom-janus is a lightweight Python framework to easily build RESTful [json:api](http://jsonapi.org/) webservices on top of frameworks like [Bottle](http://bottlepy.org/) or [Flask](http://flask.pocoo.org/).
 It takes care of generating valid json:api messages from your internal python objects and also the other way around.
-There is no need for you as a developer anymore to take care about rendering or parsing JSON.
+You, as a developer, don't have to take care about rendering or parsing JSON any longer.
 Just work with your objects and let janus do the json:api magic.

 Because janus is designed to be an extension to existing Python web frameworks this will basically work the same with other frameworks than Bottle or Flask, like [CherryPy](http://www.cherrypy.org/) or [WebPy](http://www.cherrypy.org/).